Neuropathology: Methodology

 The work of the neuropathologist consists largely of examining autopsy or biopsy tissue from the brain and spinal cord to aid in diagnosis of disease.
-Tissues are also observed through the eyes, muscles, surfaces of organs, and tumors.
-The biopsy is usually requested after a mass is detected by radiologic imaging, the imaging in turn driven by presenting signs and symptoms of a patient.
-CT scans are also used to discover issues in the patient.
-As for autopsies, the principal work of the neuropathologist is to help in the post-mortem diagnosis of various forms of dementia and other conditions that affect the central nervous system.
-Tissue samples are researched within the lab for diagnosis as well as forensic investigations.
+In addition to brain and spinal cord, tissues of the eyes, nerves, muscles, and tumors are examined.
+A biopsy is usually requested after a mass is detected by radiologic imaging, the imaging in turn driven by presenting signs and symptoms of a patient.
+CT and MRI scans are also used to discover lesions in the patient.
+As for autopsies, the work of the neuropathologist is to make post-mortem diagnosis of diseases such as dementia, Parkinson's disease and other conditions that affect the central nervous system.
+Tissue samples are researched within the lab for diagnosis, and in forensic investigations to clarify the cause of death.

 Biopsies can also consist of the skin.
 Epidermal nerve fiber density testing (ENFD) is a more recently developed neuropathology test in which a punch skin biopsy is taken to identify small fiber neuropathies by analyzing the nerve fibers of the skin.
 This pathology test is becoming available in select labs as well as many universities; it replaces the traditional sural nerve biopsy test as less invasive.
 It is used to identify painful small fiber neuropathies.

 Neuropathologists work in hospital labs and clinics, universities, or with the government depending on the situation.
 They often do not work with patients but only with medical professionals or other officials behind the scene.
 They research using information given to them by other neurologists and/ or physicians.
 Neuropathologists may also research in coroner's or morgue offices for forensic projects.
 The ultimate goal of neuropathologists is to find the medical issue and then formulate a timeline in which to cure the patient's tissue.